 With continued monitoring of pandemic developments, careful planning, and many implemented changes, SPL will reopen buildings with limited access and modified services on October 5, 2020.
 Though library service will still be very different than when SPL doors were last open, we are excited for this next step.
-Library services and access remain contingent upon current pandemic developments at all times.
+Services and access remain subject to change in response to current pandemic developments at all times.
 Please help us keep everyone safe and adhere to our new guidelines when visiting the library.

 No-contact holds pickup by appointment will end after Saturday, October 3, replaced by self-service pickup anytime during open hours.
 You will no longer need to call to schedule a time to pick up holds.

 The library is offering limited services and access as described below at this time.

 - Self-service holds pickup (replaces pickup by appointment; you will no longer need to call to schedule a time to pick up holds)

 - Limited computer use by appointment

 - Print, Copy, Scan, Fax

 - MON, TUE, FRI, & SAT: 10:00 a.m. – 5:00 p.m.

 - WED & THU: 12:00 p.m. – 7 p.m.